Hand Typed

 Could someone just copy text from an AI and type it out by hand?

 In principle, yes, and we'd rather say so plainly than pretend otherwise.
-ActuallyMe proves the typing was manual and tied to a verified person, not that the ideas originated in their head.
+ActuallyMe proves the typing was manually done, not that the ideas originated in their head.
 We add signals that make transcription harder to pass off as composition, but we don't claim to read minds.
 If a use case needs more than verified manual entry, we'll tell you straight.

 Do I need special hardware, or does it work on my current devices?